 This piece explores aging as a path to social and cultural invisibility.
-Video and digitized paintings were layered and animated to create a piece which considers the life cycle from childhood to old age and delves into the inevitability most of us face as we age, an awareness of our decrease in value.
+Video and digitized drawings and paintings were layered and animated to create a piece which considers the life cycle from childhood to old age and delves into the inevitability most of us face as we age, an awareness of our decrease in value.
 Deconstructed chords and lyrics from the hymn, I'll Fly Away were used to create the soundscape.

 monoprints, video, motion graphics, sound, 5m 18s, 2005-2014